 Benefits of protecting business interests include:

-To further illustrate the benefits, consider the following comparison of businesses with and without a Business LPA:
+To illustrate the difference, consider the following comparison of businesses with and without a Business LPA:

 | Aspect | With Business LPA | Without Business LPA |